A warm Welsh welcome, or Croeso, to 7puzzleblog.com and our compendium of daily number puzzles.

 - 7puzzleblog.com/366 for DAY 366

-We have a vast collection of number puzzles, five of which are posted each day, and the majority are our very own creations.
+We have a vast collection of number puzzles, the majority of which are our very own creations and are in seven categories:

 The Main Challenge – involving different types of number puzzle gathered from all parts of the globe and will vary in content and difficulty from one day to the next.